What are Macros in Rust?

 Declarative Macros (macro_rules!)

-Declarative macros are the most common type of macro in Rust.
-They allow you to define rules for generating code.
+Declarative macros are the most common macros.
+They allow you to define patterns that expand into code automatically.

 Syntax of macro_rules!